-Mitigation Measures Applicability to 88 Bluxome Project Site, Interim Tennis Club Site, or Both Responsibility for Implementation Mitigation Schedule Monitoring/Report Responsibility Status/Date Completed - program will be to determine to the extent possible the presence or absence of archeological resources and to identify and to evaluate whether any archeological resource encountered on the site constitutes an historical resource under CEQA.
+Mitigation Measures Applicability to 88 Bluxome Project Site, Interim Tennis Club Site, or Both Responsibility for Implementation Mitigation Schedule Monitoring/Report Responsibility Status/Date Completed program will be to determine to the extent possible the presence or absence of archeological resources and to identify and to evaluate whether any archeological resource encountered on the site constitutes an historical resource under CEQA.
 At the completion of the archeological testing program, the archeological consultant shall submit a written report of the findings to the ERO.
-If based on the archeological testing program the archeological consultant finds that significant archeological resources may be present, the ERO in consultation with the archeological consultant shall determine if additional measures are warranted.
-Additional measures that may be undertaken include additional archeological testing, archeological data recovery shall be undertaken without the prior approval of the ERO or the planning department archeologist.
-If the ERO determines that a significant archeological resource is present and that the resource could be adversely affected by the proposed project, at the discretion of the project sponsor either: A) The proposed project shall be re-designed so as to avoid any adverse effect on the significant archeological resource; or B) A data recovery program shall be implemented, unless the ERO determines that the archeological resource is of greater interpretive than research significance and that interpretive use of the resource is feasible. program shall be implemented the archeological monitoring minimally include the following provisions: The scope of the ADRP shall include the following elements: The archeological consultant, project sponsor, and ERO shall meet and consult on the scope of the AMP reasonably prior to any project-related soils disturbing activities commencing.
-The ERO in consultation with the archeological consultant shall determine what project activities shall be archeologically monitored.
+If based on the archeological testing program the archeological consultant finds that significant archeological resources may be present, the ERO in consultation with the archeological resources may be present, the ERO in consultation archeological consultant shall determine if additional measures are warranted.
+Additional measures that may be undertaken include additional archeological testing, archeological monitoring, and/or an archeological data recovery program.
+No archeological data recovery shall be undertaken without the prior approval of the ERO or the planning department archeologist.
+If the ERO determines that a significant archeological resource is present and that the resource could be adversely affected by the proposed project, at the discretion of the project sponsor either: A) The proposed project shall be re-designed so as to avoid any adverse effect on the significant archeological resource; or B) A data recovery program shall be implemented, unless the ERO determines that the archeological resource is of greater interpretive than research significance and that interpretive use of the resource is feasible.
+Archeological Consultant determines that an archeological monitoring program shall be implemented the archeological monitoring program shall minimally include the following provisions: The scope of the ADRP shall include the following elements: The archeological consultant, project sponsor, and ERO shall meet and consult on the scope of the AMP reasonably prior to any project-related soils disturbing activities commencing.
+Th the archeological consultant shall determine what project activities shall be archeologically monitored.
 In most cases, any soils- disturbing activities, such as demolition, foundation removal, excavation, grading, utilities installation, foundation work, driving of piles (foundation,